dwchiang/nginx-php-fpm/README.md

 You can get into your container and check the included PHP modules by using `php -m`.

-You can find these Dockerfiles in the root folder of this repository:
+You can find these Dockerfiles in the root folder of this repository [dwchiang/nginx-php-fpm](https://hub.docker.com/repository/docker/dwchiang/nginx-php-fpm):

+- `Dockerfile-8.5.5-laravel-buster`: Running Laravel 8.5.5 on Buster (Debian 10)
+- `Dockerfile-8.5.5-laravel-alpine3.12`: Running Laravel 8.5.5 on Alpine 3.12
+- `Dockerfile-7.30.0-laravel-buster`: Running Laravel 7.30.0 on Buster (Debian 10)
-- `Dockerfile-7.25.0-laravel-alpine3.12`: Running Laravel 7.25.0 based on latest [dwchiang/nginx-php-fpm](https://hub.docker.com/repository/docker/dwchiang/nginx-php-fpm) on Alpine 3.12
+- `Dockerfile-7.30.0-laravel-alpine3.12`: Running Laravel 7.30.0 on Alpine 3.12
-- `Dockerfile-7.25.0-laravel-buster`: Running Laravel 7.25.0 based on latest [dwchiang/nginx-php-fpm](https://hub.docker.com/repository/docker/dwchiang/nginx-php-fpm) on Buster (Debian 10)
+- `Dockerfile-7.25.0-laravel-buster`: Running Laravel 7.25.0 on Buster (Debian 10)
+- `Dockerfile-7.25.0-laravel-alpine3.12`: Running Laravel 7.25.0 on Alpine 3.12

 This project will not upload the images of Part 2 on Docker Hub.
-Please kindly use Part 2 as your Dockerfile reference to build your own and enjoy the fun :)
+Please kindly use Part 2 as your Dockerfile reference to build your own and enjoy the fun :) You can also have a try to this [Workshops: Running Laravel on AWS ECS](https://github.com/dwchiang/laravel-on-aws-ecs-workshops).

 Please find the `docker build` detailed parameters at the `buildlaravel` section in the `Makefile`.